Jump to information on:

 WWC contracts with an outside transportation company to provide Asheville Regional Airport shuttle service to resident students for scheduled returns and departures from campus.
 Campus returns and departures include summer orientation & start of the academic year, fall break, winter break, spring break and the year-end departure from campus.
 Announcements for shuttle registration will be sent out one month prior to the campus opening or closing.
 The deadline date for shuttle registration will be included in the announcement.
 The shuttle does not run for Thanksgiving weekend.
 This non-refundable shuttle service is available, for a fee, to currently enrolled students who register in advance for the service.
 If you have questions, please email firstname.lastname@example.org.

-Asheville Regional Airport shuttle registration is now CLOSED for fall break.
-The fall break shuttle schedule will be sent to students via email on October 15th.
+Asheville Regional Airport shuttle registration is now CLOSED for winter break.
+The schedule will be emailed to students on Thursday, December 17th.

 If you have any questions, please send them to email@example.com or call the Student Life office, 828-771-3800.